schoeberl/risc-v-lab/README.md

 ### Aim

 In this course, you will consolidate your knowledge and skills in computer architecture and digital hardware design by:
-* Designing and implementing your **own** RISC-V microprocessor
+- Designing and implementing your **own** RISC-V microprocessor
-* Running **your** processor in your Basys3 board (or an equivalent one)
+- Running **your** processor in your Basys3 board (or an equivalent one)

 ### Learning objectives

 A student who has met the objectives of the course will be able to:
-* **Apply** the principles of pipelining and **leverage** its benefits in digital system design
+- **Apply** the principles of pipelining and **leverage** its benefits in digital system design
-* **Use** the RISC-V architecture, its instruction set, and its implementation in digital systems
+- **Use** the RISC-V architecture, its instruction set, and its implementation in digital systems
-* **Gain** proficiency in Chisel, a hardware construction language used for digital system design
+- **Gain** proficiency in Chisel, a hardware construction language used for digital system design
-* **Design** and **implement** each stage of a pipelined RISC-V processor on an FPGA
+- **Design** and **implement** each stage of a pipelined RISC-V processor on an FPGA
-* **Use** simulation tools to verify the correctness of digital system designs
+- **Use** simulation tools to verify the correctness of digital system designs
-* **Gain** experience in debugging digital system designs
+- **Gain** experience in debugging digital system designs
-* **Work** effectively in small teams to design and implement a complex digital system
+- **Work** effectively in small teams to design and implement a complex digital system
-* **Integrate** individual designs into a fully functional pipelined RISC-V processor
+- **Integrate** individual designs into a fully functional pipelined RISC-V processor
-* **Evaluate** the performance and quality of the final design based on various metrics
+- **Evaluate** the performance and quality of the final design based on various metrics

 ### Practicalities

 Here is some general practical information about the course.
-* The course will start **Monday, January 6th, 2025** at **10:00**
+- The course will start **Monday, January 6th, 2025** at **10:00**
-* The course will be in **Building 324 - Room 070**
+- The course will be in **Building 324 - Room 070**
-* The room is reserved for the entire 3-week period from 8:00 to 17:00
+- The room is reserved for the entire 3-week period from 8:00 to 17:00
-* The room and the foyer of Building 324 are suitable for group work
+- The room and the foyer of Building 324 are suitable for group work
-* The last day of the course is **Friday, January 24th, 2025**, when we will have the exam (see more info below)
+- The last day of the course is **Friday, January 24th, 2025**, when we will have the exam (see more info below)

 ### Teaching and supervision

-We keep frontal teaching (i.e., lectures) to a minimum.
-We only have one presentation on the first day of the course.
+This is a practical course where you learn-by-doing.
+We will try to keep frontal teaching (i.e. lectures) to a minimum and we only have one scheduled one presentation on the first day of the course.
 Other frontal lectures can be scheduled if the need arises.

-This is a practical course where you learn-by-doing.
-We will have the following supervised sessions:

-* Everyday **from 10:00 to 11:00**
-* Everyday **from 14:00 to 15:00**

 Overall, we expect that working independently, but we strongly encourage you to seek help whenever needed.
+In any case, we will have the following supervised sessions:

+- Everyday **from 10:00 to 11:00**
+- Everyday **from 14:00 to 15:00**

 In addition, we will set up a discussion forum (Discord server) for you to ask questions, share ideas, and collaborate with your peers.
 The forum will also be actively monitored by the teacher to provide timely assistance.
 The forum access link will be announced on DTU-Learn.

 ### Group forming
 The course work should be carried out in **groups of 4 people** (groups of 2 or 3 are also possible but less preferred).
 You are free to select your group members. **Groups should be registered as soon as possible in the DTU-Learn group forming facility.** If you experience difficulties forming a group, please contact the teacher.

 When forming a new group, please make sure that you align expectations between the members.
 To achieve this, we recommend having a discussion about each member’s availability, work habits, and goals for the course to ensure a smooth and collaborative experience.

 ### Presence and review meetings

 We recommend **being present** during course hours in the course classroom to make the most of the available resources and support.

 During the course, we will have two review meetings to ensure you are on track and to provide you with feedback.
 These meetings will be an opportunity to discuss your progress, address any challenges, and get guidance from the teacher (and from your peers).

 The review meetings are scheduled as follows:
-* Review meeting 1: **Friday, January 10th, 2025**
+- Review meeting 1: **Friday, January 10th, 2025**
-* Review meeting 2: **Friday, January 17th, 2025**
+- Review meeting 2: **Friday, January 17th, 2025**

 At each meeting, you should be prepared to present your current progress, demonstrate any working components, and discuss any issues you are facing.
 We will announce the precise content of the meetings during the course.

 The exact times and group schedule for these review meetings will be announced on DTU-Learn.